Last Updated on

 One day in Lagos

 Although Lagos was a bit too much of a party destination for me, most people that I know loved Lagos.
-The main thing to do in Lagos is to lay out on the beaches, which you’ll find hidden among the rugged rock formations.
+The main thing to do in Lagos is to lay on the beaches, which you’ll find hidden among the rugged rock formations.

 In summer, Lagos’ accommodation fills up, so be sure to book your accommodation early.
 Check the reputation of your hostel beforehand as I ended up staying at a party hostel by mistake, which was something that I didn’t enjoy.
 Check prices for hostels and hotels in Lagos now!